Odete Santos

-Odete Santos GOIH (born 1941) is a Portuguese lawyer, amateur actress, and former politician who was a deputy in the Assembly of the Republic of Portugal for 27 years.
+Odete Santos GOIH (26 April 1941 – 27 December 2023) was a Portuguese lawyer, amateur actress, and politician who was a deputy in the Assembly of the Republic of Portugal for 27 years.

 Early life

 Maria Odete dos Santos was born in the small village of Pega, in the municipality of Guarda in the northeast of Portugal, on 26 April 1941.
 Her parents, José and Adélia dos Santos, were primary school teachers.
 When she was ten, they transferred to Setúbal so that their daughter could study at a high school as there was at the time no high school in Guarda.
 She graduated in Law from the Faculty of Law of the University of Lisbon and became a lawyer in Setúbal in 1968, becoming known for providing legal services pro bono, defending women without financial resources or those who faced divorce, discrimination and oppression at work.

 Political activities

 After the Carnation Revolution of 25 April 1974, which overthrew the authoritarian Estado Novo regime, Santos became part of the first administration of the Setúbal City Council, with responsibility for cultural matters, holding the position until the first municipal elections in 1976.
 She became a member of the Municipal Assembly of Setúbal in 1979, and was president between 2001 and 2009.

 Santos joined the Portuguese Communist Party (PCP) in 1974.
-In 1980 she was elected to the 2nd Assembly of the Republic, representing the Setúbal constituency, and continued to be a deputy until 2007, winning 9 elections.
+In 1980 she was elected to the 2nd Assembly of the Republic, representing the Setúbal constituency, and continued to be a deputy until 2007, winning nine elections.
 She was known as a vocal supporter of women's rights and played an important role in drafting relevant legislation, including for the promotion of infertility treatment.
 Santos was also a member of the PCP's Central Committee from 2000 until 2012.